North Korea fires multiple unidentified projectiles: South Korean military

 A February summit in Vietnam between Trump and Kim collapsed after the two sides failed to reconcile differences between Washington’s demands for Pyongyang’s complete denuclearization and North Korean demands for sanctions relief.

-A North Korean official told a White House National Security Council counterpart last week that working-level talks would start very soon, a senior U.S. administration official said earlier on Tuesday.

-Trump reiterated to reporters at the White House on Tuesday that he had a good relationship with Kim, but added: “We’ll see what happens.
+Trump reiterated to reporters at the White House earlier on Tuesday he had a good relationship with Kim, but added: “We’ll see what happens.
 I can’t tell you what’s going to happen.”

-Pompeo said on Monday he hoped working-level talks to revive denuclearization talks could occur “very soon,” but emphasized that a follow-up leaders’ summit was not planned.
+Pompeo said on Monday he hoped working-level talks to revive denuclearization talks could occur “very soon.”

+On Tuesday, he told reporters travelling with him on a visit to Asia he did not know when this would happen, but hoped the U.S. Special Representative for North Korea Stephen Biegun and his new counterpart could meet “before too long.”

-Pompeo and North Korean Foreign Minister Ri Yong Ho had been expected to meet on the sidelines of a Southeast Asia security forum in Bangkok this week, but Ri canceled his trip to the conference, a diplomatic source said.
+Pompeo and North Korean Foreign Minister Ri Yong Ho had been expected to meet on the sidelines of a Southeast Asia security forum in Bangkok this week, but Ri cancelled his trip to the conference, a diplomatic source said told Reuters last week.

-On Tuesday, the senior U.S. official also said it appeared Ri would not be in Bangkok.
+On Tuesday, Pompeo said he did not anticipate that the North Koreans would be in Bangkok, but if they were he would look forward to a chance to meet Ri.

+“We’ll see if they are there and if they are I’m confident we will meet.”

 Reporting by Eric Beech and Davdi Brunnstrom in Washington; Editing by Mohammad Zargham and Sonya Hepinstall